A Better Chance: History

 A Better Chance was a development of the National Scholarship Service and Fund for Negro Students (NSSFNS).
 NSSFNS was an organization that referred black students to college and private boarding schools.
 In 1962, NSSFNS phased out referring students to private boarding school.
 However, the director of NSSFNS set up a meeting with 23 headmasters from the New England area to reestablish the program.
 They discussed the link between poverty and lack of education.
-Richard Plaut, Director of the National Scholarship and Service Fund for Negro Students, and John Kemper, Headmaster of Phillips Academy, came to the conclusion that broadening educational opportunities for minorities would lead to them living better lives.
+Richard Plaut, Director of the National Scholarship and Service Fund for Negro Students, and John M. Kemper, Headmaster of Phillips Academy, came to the conclusion that broadening educational opportunities for minorities would lead to them living better lives.
 In 1964, fifty-five boys were given the chance to attend a prep school contingent on the plan they complete an intensive eight-week summer school program at Dartmouth College.
 This program was to be called A Better Chance (ABC) and from this its two basic components were derived.
 The first component is to identify students and refer them to member schools.
 The second component is a summer program to serve as a transition to boarding school.
 The program was run by the Independent Schools Talent Search Program (ISTSP) which separated from NSSFNS to become its own non-profit charitable trust in 1964.
 The first sources of administrative funding were dues from member schools and a grant awarded by the Merrill Trust.
 In 1972, ISTSP merged with Public School Programs to form A Better Chance, Inc.